moliver28/research-handbook/content/handbook/security/corporate/systems/okta/user/faq/_index.md

 ### GitLab.com 2FA

-> Why does GitLab.com ask for an additional MFA when I login via Okta?
+> Why does GitLab.com ask for an additional MFA when I login using Okta?

 Your gitlab.com account will have 2FA installed as required by our policy.

 Note that the 2FA for GitLab.com is different to the MFA you use to log into Okta.

 [This issue](https://gitlab.com/gitlab-com/gl-infra/infrastructure/issues/7397) has been opened to propose a solution.

 ### Android Authentication Errors